 At least be open to incorporating.
 Read up on the myths about incorporating.
 Ask everyone you meet who IS an officer of a corporation what it’s like and how it helps them.
 Really listen.
 Think about it.
 Go pro.

 Wanna be sure your tools *and* your mindset are in peak form so your business really feels like one?
-Start your 11-day FREE training today!
+Check out my FREE business training right now!

 All my corporate love!